 You can spray neem oil or insecticidal soap on your citrus tree and leaves to deal with this issue.
 You should do this once a week until you see signs that the problem is resolving and the pests have disappeared.

-Your citrus trees not getting enough soil water is a possible cause of curling leaves.
+Your citrus trees not getting enough soil water is a possible cause of curled leaves on lemon tree.
 You may experience this problem at any time of the year, but it's most likely to happen during very hot summer days and long stretches without any rain.

 You can also try applying an organic mulch.
 This may make it easier for the ground to keep its moisture.